agnxr/crypto-users/README.md

 * Removing entire list is possible
 * Removal requires confirmation
 * Remove list button is not visible while list is empty
-* Popups informing why adding a user is not possible
+* Popups informing why adding the user is not possible
 * Sorting users list by nickname, email or date

 ## 💻 Demo